dbdimitrov/BingleSeq/README.md

 ![BingleSeq Bulk RNA-Seq sc clustHeat](/figures/sc_clustHeat.PNG)

-*A) represents the 1st PC Heatmap with the top 10 most variable Genes and it is very likely to represent the true dimensionality of the dataset.
-In contrast, B) represents the 15th PC Heatmap and it seems unlikely to represent true dimensionality.*
+*A) represents the 1st PC Heatmap with the top 10 most variable Genes and it is very likely to represent part of the true dimensionality of the dataset.
+In contrast, B) represents the 15th PC Heatmap and it seems unlikely to represent true variance.*

 Once the count data is scaled and linear dimensionality reduction performed, users can proceed to unsupervised clustering with Seurat, SC3, and monocle.
 When using Seurat for unsupervised clustering, users must specify the number of PCs to be included in the analysis as well as the value of its ‘Resolution’ parameter.
 The latter parameter is used to set the ‘granularity’ of the clustering and as such it controls the number of clusters.
 The authors suggest that the optimal Resolution for datasets with ~3000 cells is 0.6-1.2 and it is typically higher for larger datasets.
 Users can also choose from Seurat’s inbuilt clustering algorithms including Louvain and SLM algorithms.